tsubedy/final_project/README.md

 # Time Series analysis and forecasting of COVID -19 Cases in the US

-On January 20, 2020 CDC confirms the first U.S. case of COVID-19 in the U.S. in Washington state.
-Since then the number of caovid-19 cases have been increasing exponentialy.
+On January 23, 2020 CDC recordss the first U.S. case of COVID-19 in the U.S. in Washington state.
+Since then the number of caovid-19 cases have been increasing exponentially.
 CDC and other organisations are reporting number of cases, hospitalizations, and death data on daily basis.
 After almost a year later, the COVID vaccines are made available to public.
 As the vaccines are adminsitered, the cases were declining.
 By the end of summer 2021, the cases were reported low.
 Again, another strain of COVID-19, came out and the cases started going up as a second cycle.
 Currently, another form of mutation has evolved and the number of cases are growing.

 Once I observed the datasets, I can clearly see that they are time series records and not linear.
 I decided to choose the COVID cases data and look their behaviour and attempted to get forecasts using a time series model using machine learning tools in Python.